 "The Theft of the Canceled Stamp" (1994) gets Nick involved in an especially complex whodunit.
-Like some other Hoch works of the same era, the Ben Snow tale "The Passion of Lizzie B." (1993), the Dr. Sam "The Problem of the Missing Roadhouse" (1994), the Susan Holt "A Craving for Chinese" (1995), it eventually involves a surprising back-story.
+Like some other Hoch works of the same era, the Ben Snow tale "The Passion of Lizzie B." (1993), the Dr. Sam "The Problem of the Missing Roadhouse" (1994), the Susan Holt "A Craving for Chinese" (1995), it eventually involves a surprising back-story: a "hidden scheme".
 "The Theft of the Canceled Stamp" also shows Hoch's ability to have his characters inter-relate with each other in an intricate network of relationships.

 "The Theft of the Wedding Doves" (2002) and "The Theft of the Empty Paint Can" (2005) show Hoch's interest in modern technology.
 Hoch is at the forefront of writers who employ the latest in communications and computer technology in their tales.
 It helps give a fresh background to the stories.
 Hoch also integrates such devices deeply into the puzzle plots of the tales.

 "A Girl Like Cathy" (1966) in The Night My Friend has an entertaining caper much like those to come in the Nick Velvet tales.
 It also includes the twists in the progress of the caper that will often appear in the Velvet stories.
 This story lacks the whodunit mystery aspects of the later Velvet series.

 This is one of several Hoch tales which deal with a series of killings, somewhat in the tradition of Agatha Christie's The ABC Murders (1936).
 The villain is fairly easy to spot, but there are some good plot developments along the way.

+The Rainy-Day Bandit.
 "The Rainy-Day Bandit" (1970) contains two linked mysteries, both given ingenious solutions by Hoch.
 The tale is in the tradition of the "modular" police procedural, in which the police work on two or more crimes at once.
 In other authors these tales are usually stretched out over a whole novel.
 It shows Hoch's fecundity with puzzle plot ideas, that he can incorporate two in a single brief short story.

+Christmas Is for Cops.
 Part of the appeal of the police procedure genre as a whole is in its attempt to paint an in-depth look at how the police function as an institution.
 "Christmas Is for Cops" (1970) is in this tradition: it has one of the most detailed looks inside the police in the Leopold series.
 It features a large cast of police officers, both returning regular characters and newcomers, and looks at many aspects of police life.

+Leopold and the Cemetery Bandits.
 "Leopold and the Cemetery Bandits" (1988) is another tale that looks inside the world of the police.
 It is richly plotted, and has some good logical surprises in it.

+Captain Leopold Plays a Hunch.
 "Captain Leopold Plays a Hunch" (1973) has links to the inverted tale, especially the pulp magazine version of inverteds, in which a clever murderer is tripped up by some mistake in his calculations.

+Captain Leopold and the Ghost-Killer.
 Before Hoch created impossible crime specialist Dr. Sam Hawthorne in late 1974, he wrote a number of Leopold tales that feature impossible crimes.
 "Captain Leopold and the Ghost-Killer" (1974) is especially elaborate and imaginative.
 Its look at an impossible crime centering around time puts it into the mainstream of the Zangwill-Chesterton-Carr tradition of "impossible crimes based on rearrangements in space and time", and it is a landmark in such time-centered mysteries.
 The Dr. Sam "The Problem of the Whispering House" (1979) does things with time, that are in the same mode as Hoch's earlier tale.